Vxtzq/annot_data/README.md

 Just follow tutorial below

 ## Annot multiple classes :
-Organize all classes in directories (one directory per class) e.g images/0/*
+Organize all classes in directories (one directory per class), for example :
+    images/0/*

     images/1/*